Blotch3D/Blotch3D/README.md

 The 3D thread calls the Setup method once at the beginning of instantiation.
-You might put time-consuming initialization of persistent things in there like loading of persistent content (sprite models, fonts, etc.), creation of persistent BlSprites, etc. Do not put drawing code in the Setup method.
+You might put time-consuming initialization of persistent things in there like loading of persistent content (sprite models, fonts, etc.), creation of persistent BlSprites, etc.

 The 3D thread calls the FrameProc method once per frame (you control frame period with BlGraphicsDeviceManager.FramePeriod).
 For single-threaded applications this is typically where the bulk of application code resides, except the actual drawing code.
 For multi-threaded applications, this is where all application code resides that does anything with 3D resources.
-Do not put drawing code in the FrameProc method.

 The 3D thread calls the FrameDraw method every frame, but only if there is enough CPU for the 3D thread.
 Otherwise it calls it less frequently.
 This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
-Additionally, if you are developing a single-threaded application (i.e. everything is in the 3D thread) but that will also be very subject to exhausting its thread, then you can put the application code in FrameDraw rather than in FrameProc, as long as the code adjusts itself to account for variations in how often it is called.
+Additionally, if you are developing a single-threaded application (i.e. everything is in the 3D thread) that will also be very subject to exhausting its thread, then you can put the application code in FrameDraw rather than in FrameProc---as long as the code adjusts itself to account for variations in how often it is called.
 This may save CPU when it is being exhausted because the FrameDraw is called less often in that case.